-Originally from upstate NY, Justin, his wife Angela, and their 2 daughters have lived in NYC since 2008.
-He served as a Youth Pastor in the Bronx where he was honored to serve amazing Bronx youth for 6 years.
-Additionally, he also served as the Protestant Chaplain at the U.S. Merchant Marine Academy, and most recently, with The Navigators in NYC.
-In college, Justin was an Intercultural Studies major and also has a masters in Intercultural Ministry with a focus on Urban Missiology.
-He attended Reformed Theological Seminary NYC and is currently working on a Doctor of Ministry program at North Park Theological Seminary.
-Justin currently serves as the Pastoral Resident for the UES congregation.
-He works with the community groups team serving and caring for community groups and their leaders.
+Originally from upstate NY, Justin, along with his wife Angela, and their 2 daughters have lived in and served NYC since 2008.
+The majority of Justin's ministry time in NYC has been spent serving as a staff pastor in the Bronx.
+Additionally, he also served as the Protestant Chaplain at the U.S. Merchant Marine Academy, as well as with The Navigators NYC.
+Justin has a masters in Intercultural Ministry with a focus on Urban Missiology.
+He graduated from Reformed Theological Seminary NYC and is currently working on a Doctor of Ministry program at North Park Theological Seminary.
+Justin came on staff with Redeemer in 2016 and is currently launching a Redeemer site in East Harlem.

 Liz began attending Redeemer in 2010 and instantly knew that she had found her church home.
 In 2013 she joined Redeemer staff and has enjoyed every moment since!
 On Sunday you will often find her outside the auditorium where the volunteers sign in.
 If you visit her, she will give you gum!
 Liz was a Spanish major in college which required that she study abroad in Mexico (for one semester), but she loved it so much that she ended up staying for six years teaching English as a foreign language, studying for her master’s in applied linguistics, and enjoying all the culinary wonders that Mexico has to offer.
 Liz spends her free time listening to podcasts, playing touch football, cooking, and studying the map of Astoria, where she she lives, in hopes of one day mastering her navigation of 23rd Street, 23rd Road, 23rd Avenue and 23rd Drive.